AditiThirdEye/TripPlanner/readme.txt

-This is a mobile app prototype built with Proto.io mobile app prototyping tool.
+This is a website which enables users to access all the online tools available to ease them with their transport facilites.